-Phenacoccus hirsutus, Gr.
+Phenacoccus hirsutus.
+Gr.

 Bom.
 Jour., XXIII, p.
 136 (1914); Mem.
 Dept. Agric.
 Ind., II, ii, 25.
+This species has been found at Mahol (Sholapur District), on Ficus

-This species has been found at Mehol (Sholapur District), on Ficus bengalensis; Pusa, on mulberry, cotton shoots (very bad on mulberry, causing tukra disease); Malda, on mulberry shoots; Berhampore (Bengal) mulberry shoots; and Bankura, on mulberry shoots.
+This species has been found at Menoi (Shoiapur District), on Ficus bengalensis; Pusa, on mulberry, cotton shoots (very bad on mulberry shoots; Berhampore (Bengal) mulberry shoots; and Bankura, on mulberry shoots.